The importance of brand consistency

 When you buy an Apple product, you know what to expect.
-You are sure that the product will be of high quality and that the customer service will be irreproachable.
-Accessibility is another quality; you buy it, and you can use it with ease.
+You are sure the product will be of high quality, and the customer service will be irreproachable.
+Accessibility is another quality; you buy it and can use it easily.

-There is also the Apple ecosystem which allows you to connect all your Apple devices.
-For example, you take a picture on the iPhone, and you can see it on the laptop in an instance.
+The Apple ecosystem also allows you to connect all your Apple devices.
+For example, you take a picture on the iPhone and can see it on the laptop instantly.
 Likewise, you send a message on the phone, and you can also see the message on the laptop.

 Apple didn’t achieve this brand authority without hard work.
 The company has experienced some failures.
 They have often changed their logo, but they have perfected their craft, and people considered them an authority in time.
-Becoming an authority in a domain is ongoing work, and for this to happen, brand consistency is a must.
+Becoming an authority in a domain is ongoing work, and brand consistency is a must for this to happen.
 By using a well-established formula, customers know what they will get.

 Let’s see how this relates to the next point.